 Action: Be clear and direct with your aviation service provider about your risk tolerance and your expectations for their performance.

-Implement a Holistic Safety
+Implement a Holistic Safety Management System (SMS)

 Using your own defined risk tolerance as a foundation, the next step is for the operator to identify, assess, and mitigate operational risks.
 This is a process done systematically and comprehensively: day-by-day, activity-by-activity, staff member-by-staff member.